Croft and Yarpole: Governance

 Croft and Yarpole is represented in the lowest tier of UK governance by the ten-member Yarpole Group Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented as part of the Bircher Ward on Herefordshire County Council.
-The parish is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+The parish is represented in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 Croft and Yarpole became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 Croft and Yarpole became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Kingsland, Lucton, Orleton and Richards Castle (Hereford), was reassessed as part of Bircher Ward which elected one councillor to Herefordshire district council.

 Community

 Parish population in 2001 was 530, and in 2011, 532.

 The parish is served by stops for four bus routes, these on the B4362 road, and at Bircher and Yarpole settlements, providing part circuitous connections between Leominster and Wigmore, Leominster and Ludlow, Leominster and Mortimer's Cross in Aymestrey, and between Hereford and Bucknell.
 The closest rail connection is at Leominster railway station, 5 mi to the south-east, and on the Crewe to Newport Welsh Marches Line.
 The closest hospital is Leominster Community Hospital at Leominster, with the closest major hospital Hereford County Hospital at Hereford.
 The closest schools are Lucton School, a nursery to sixth form boarding school to the west on the B4362 at Lucton, Luston Primary School to the south on the B4361, and Wigmore High School secondary school to the north-west at the village of Wigmore.

 St Leonard's Church at Yarpole is part of the ecclesiastical parish of Croft with Yarpole and Lucton in the Diocese of Hereford, and served by the Leominster Team Ministry.
 Within the church is Yarpole Community Shop.
-Also at Yarpole is The Bell public house and a self-catering holiday business.
-At Bircher is further farm self-catering holiday accommodation, holiday cottages with an attached caravan & campsite and a plant hire with tool hire business.
-A further holiday cottage and a supplier of guns and shooting equipment are at Bircher Common, and at Bicton an outdoor activity & glamping centre at Oaker Wood, at and just over the border with Luston.
-In the wider parish is a parish hall, a sewing materials' shop, and at the north-west the National Trust property of the Croft Castle estate, which includes the house, parkland, woods and two cottages.
+In the wider parish is a parish hall, and at the north-west the National Trust property of the Croft Castle estate, which includes the house, parkland, woods and two cottages.